 Lack of sleep is very common amongst new mums, but knowing that doesn’t make it any easier when you’re having to get out of bed for the umpteenth time in the middle of the night.

 Try and grab some shut-eye when your baby does during the day, or enlist friends and family to help with childcare while you get some rest.
+Here are some other tips on coping with a lack of sleep.

 4. Your time isn't your own